stjude-biohackathon/MethylMiner/README.md

 # **Installation**

-## **1. NextFlow Pipeline**
+## **1. methFlow - NextFlow Pipeline**

 Current implementation of the pipeline is designed to be executed on St. Jude HPC Research Cluster.

-After logging into interactive node, please load the following NextFlow module before running the pipeline
+After logging into interactive node, please load the following or latest available NextFlow module before running the pipeline

 ```
-module load nextflow/21.04.1
+module load nextflow/21.10.5
 ```

 ### **Pipeline input parameters**

-* **workdir**    - Input directory with *.idat files and single *.csv file with description of the samples
+* **workdir**    - Input directory with *.idat files and single *.csv (description in below section) file with description of the samples
 * **runName**    - Name for the execution run of the pipeline
 * **outdir**     - Output directory for the pipeline to save the output files/folders
 * **genome**     - genome for QC/DMR analysis (currently only support hg19)